unprofessional/staylocatedapi/README.md

 This is important to know due to various dependencies and, as discovered, inclusion of properties files in the project

 ### postgres on Heroku
- postgreSQL version on Herku is 9.4
+ postgreSQL version on Heroku is 9.4
  Note that a default installation of postgres does NOT come equipped with the features necessary to produce UUIDs (`uuid_generate_v4()`)
  You will need to perform the following steps:
  - Ensure the staylocatedapi app has been pushed and deployed to Heroku